1umarr/Chat-Application/README.md

+you can easily access the code with only using build folder it's contain aal the belongings which neend to run this chat application create by Umar Chishty owner of Cache.Co

 #  Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).